AcharyaBhattS/Deployment_on_CICD_Pipeline/README.md

 # Deployment of a Flask Application using CI/CD Pipeline method
-## Tech stuck: Python-Flask, Linux Shell Scripting and Git
+## Tech stack: Python-Flask, Linux Shell Scripting and Git